Doctor of Physical Therapy

 Atrium Health and Wingate University Clinical Residency in Neurological Physical Therapy can prepare you to be a leader in the field of physical therapy.

-The Carolinas HealthCare System and Wingate University Clinical Residency in Neurological Physical Therapy is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
-The purpose of this clinical residency is to:
+Atrium Healthcare and Wingate University Clinical Residency in Neurological Physical Therapy is accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABPTRFE).
+Residency Program Goals:

 How to Apply